terranexum/EMiTS/README.md

 ## The EMiTS Metric

 We use metric units consistent with typical human-scale activities requiring energy, matter, and information flows.
 When these are converted to to SI units, we are left with units of inverse velocity, s/m.
 We may be able to achieve a dimensionless EMiTS value by multiplying the current formula by a constant with units of speed, m/s.
-The speed of light comes to mind, which is the maximum speed of any energy, mass, or information flow.
+The speed of light `c` comes to mind, which is the maximum speed of any energy, mass, or information flow.
+It is unknown whether the speed of light needs to be used in this context, but its presence allows for values that have typical orders of magnitude compared to present day currencies.
+It also produces a dimensionless value for the EMiTS metric.

+If a value is not representable for an item or service, its value is set to 1 below.
+An example of this in a transaction: a heat pump weighing 100 kg must be transported a distance of 10 km to service a home that requires 10 kWh of heat over 24 hours.
+Mass and distance only appear in the initial state.
+Thus, to obtain a value for the metric using the other variables, we set these equal to 1.

 ### For any product:
-$$ value = { {MS} \over {ET} } $$
+$$ value = { c {MS} \over {ET} } $$

 where